EnriqueSaracho/skills-tracker-03/README.md

 - Commited conn.js with the my database user private password to github, smh.
   - Immidiatly changed the password.
-  - Added the file containing the connection string to the .gitignore file.
+  - Added the file containing the connection string to the .gitignore file and deleted it from the git repository.